streamnative/oxia/docs/ks8-deploy.md

 > ***Note***:  The default login credentials for grafana are admin/prom-operator.

-## Deploying the Oxia Operator controller
+## Deploying the Oxia cluster

-The Oxia Controller is the operator instance and, once deployed, it will be responsible for creating Oxia clusters based on the CRDs (Custom Resource Definitions).

-To deploy the controller with Helm:
+To deploy the Oxia cluster with Helm:

 ```shell
 $ kubectl create namespace oxia